CesaCollege/Devops/Commands/README.md

    + ### xargs
           this command uses the output of previous command as an argument for following command
           - example :
-            printf "hello\nworld\n" | xargs -I X
-          - output is :
-                  there
-          - content of out.txt is :
-                  there
+            find ~/Desktop -type f -name "*.txt" | xargs wc -l
+          - the output will the number of lines for each .txt file in Desktop and all its subdirectories

  * ## Process management
    + ### jobs